ars0915/note/pages/StatsReport.md

 				- High firCount → Possible packet loss or new participants joining a stream frequently.
 				  Too many FIR requests → Can cause high bandwidth usage since keyframes are larger than delta frames.
 			- keyFramesDecoded
+		- powerEfficientEncoder
+			- true → The encoder is using hardware acceleration, which saves CPU and battery. false → The encoder is using software encoding, which can drain power and impact performance.
 	-
 	-
 	-